Stefan Parsons: Xfinity Series

 In July 2019, Parsons ran his first NASCAR Xfinity Series race in the Circle K Firecracker 250 at Daytona International Speedway for B. J. McLeod Motorsports.
 Later in the year at the Charlotte Roval, he relieved Cody Ware mid-race when Ware was feeling unwell due to a damaged coolbox in his car.

 Parsons ran nine races in 2020 with a best finish of eighteenth at Texas Motor Speedway.
 He returned to BJMM and the No. 99 for another part-time schedule in 2021.

 On September 21, 2021, BJMM announced that Parsons would be driving full-time in the No. 99 for the team in 2022, with sponsorship from Sokal Digital and Springrates Automotive.
 However, he was reduced to an unknown amount of races, including one race in the No. 5 car, due to the No. 78 taking owner points from the No. 99.
 In addition, he would compete in Alpha Prime Racing's No. 45 for an excessive amount of races, which would be the first time he drove a team other than McLeod's team since 2019, in which he drove for JD Motorsports.

 In 2023, Parsons would run part-time in the Xfinity Series again, primarily driving for SS-Green Light Racing.
 However, he did still run two races for APR, the season-opener at Daytona in the No. 45 as a replacement for co-owner Caesar Bacarella who got sick after qualifying, and at Watkins Glen in the No. 44.

 In 2024, Parsons competed for Alpha Prime at Bristol night race, driving the No. 45 Chevrolet.

 Personal life

 Parsons is the son of Phil Parsons and the nephew of Benny Parsons.

-Parsons is the brother-in-law of fellow competitor Sheldon Creed as his twin sister Cami is married to him.
+Parsons is the twin brother to Cami Creed, fellow NASCAR driver Sheldon Creed’s wife.